MCV-Software/socializer/README.md

 If you want to see  some details for the selected audio file, you can do it by pressing the return key.
 You will be able to read some useful information  (title, artist, duration and the lyric, if available).
 Also you will be able to download the song to your hard drive, you have to press the download button in the details' dialogue.

 When the download starts, you can close the details dialogue and check the status bar in the main window for seeing the current progress.

+## menu Bar

+You can go to the menu bar by pressing ALT.
+Right now, there are only two menus, buffer and help:

+### Buffer menu

+* New buffer: This submenu  allows you to create a new buffer, at the moment, you can create only a kind of buffer, an audio search.
+The audio search will be located in the music category and will have the last 299 results of your query.
+It isn't possible to delete the buffers until you restart the client.
+* Update current buffer: perform an update operation in the selected buffer, which will retrieve the new items.

+The help menu is self explanatory.

 ## Contributing